Probiotics 101: Everything You Need to Know (Literally)

-Most of the gut flora is found in the colon, or large intestine, the last part of the digestive tract.
+Most of the gut flora is found in the colon, or large intestine

 The metabolic activities of the gut flora actually resemble those of an organ.
 For this reason, some scientists refer to the gut flora as the “forgotten organ” (7).